On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: Preliminaries

 \subsection{Semigroups}

-We will require some elements on semigroup algebras and right ideals of a semigroup from the work of Li \cite{Li12}, while we also fix notation.
+We will require some elements from the theory of semigroup algebras and right ideals of a semigroup from the work of Li \cite{Li12}, while we also fix notation.
 For a unital discrete left-cancellative semigroup $P$, we let the left creation (isometric) operators given by

 and we write $\ca_\la(P) := \ca(V_p \mid p \in P)$.
 The restriction to the diagonal $\ell^\infty(P)$ induces a faithful conditional expectation on $\ca_\la(P)$.
 For a set $Z \subseteq P$ we will write $E_{[Z]}$ for the projection on $[\{\de_p \mid p \in Z\}] \subseteq \ell^2(P)$.
 It follows that